kwebio/kweb-core/docs/index.md

 programming language.

 #### Features
-* Build rich websites in the awesome Kotlin programming language
+* Build websites in pure Kotlin
-* Makes the barrier between web browser and web server largely invisible
+* Interact with the user just like powerful but complex JavaScript frameworks like React or Angular
-* Avoid the complexities of the javascript ecosystem
+* Makes the barrier between web-browser and web-server largely invisible
-* Seamlessly integrates with powerful tools like JQuery, MDL, and Bootstrap
+* Seamlessly integrates with powerful JavaScript libraries like JQuery, MDL, and Bootstrap
-* Works with [HotSwapAgent](http://hotswapagent.org/) to update your web browser instantly in response to code changes
+* Update your web browser instantly in response to code changes

 #### How does it work?
 KWeb keeps all of the logic server-side, and uses websockets to communicate with web browsers.